If you’re not familiar with the idea of “distributed teams” yet, you will be soon.

-At WeWork, I’ve seen the rise of geographically distributed teams, especially among customers that have between 11 and 999 employees.
-I predict that we’ll see many more companies adopt the distributed-workforce structure in 2019.
-Here’s why:
+At WeWork, I’ve seen the rise of geographically distributed teams, especially among medium- and large-sized businesses that have between 11 and 999 employees.

 Today, technology connects us instantly.
 Video conferencing allows us to chat practically face-to-face, and group messaging tools put us in constant contact, whether our teams are in the same city or different time zones.

-I recently hosted an event at the Inc. 5000 conference celebrating America’s fastest-growing companies—and nearly every leader I spoke to said that their biggest challenge is attracting and retaining talent.
+Nearly every business leader I speak to says that their biggest challenge is attracting and retaining talent.

-Even the most successful, high-growth companies must compete against major corporations like Amazon and Google, who offer big name recognition, perks, and high salaries.
-And because medium-size businesses operate on a much leaner scale, their employees need to be nimble, scrappy, and able to work closely with peers in every part of the company.
+Whether the companies are successful, high-growth startups, or storied brands with celebrated legacies, they all must compete against today’s tech titans, like Amazon and Google, who offer big name recognition, perks, and high salaries.
 Finding—and keeping—the right people can feel like an impossible task.

-With the speed of business moving quicker than ever, companies need to respond to opportunities fast, whether investing in specific initiatives or filling key positions.
-At WeWork, we found that medium- and large-size businesses vary their month-to-month desk counts by the most of any size segment, indicating how much flexibility they require.
+With the speed of business moving quicker than ever, companies need to respond to opportunities fast, whether investing in specific initiatives, filling key positions, or moving into new markets.

 More people than ever want—and expect—flexible work arrangements.
 Seventy-six percent of millennials would take a pay cut for more flexibility.
 And it’s not just that generation: 96 percent of the workforce needs some form of flexibility, but just 47 percent have access to it.